gitlabhq/gitlabhq/doc/development/testing_guide/best_practices.md

 You may need to sign in first (the current user's credentials are displayed in the terminal).

-To resume the test run, you only need to press `c`.
+To resume the test run, press any key.

 For example: